Alicia Wilson to Leave Johns Hopkins for Global Philanthropy Role at JPMorgan Chase

-Alicia Wilson, Johns Hopkins’ inaugural vice president for economic development and community partnerships, will leave at the end of the year to become vice president for global philanthropy at JPMorgan Chase.
+Alicia Wilson, Johns Hopkins’ inaugural vice president for economic development and community partnerships, will leave at the end of the year to become Global Head of Philanthropy For North American Region at JPMorgan Chase.

 Her drive, creativity, savvy, and deep passion and love for Baltimore, helped leverage Johns Hopkins’ resources and expertise to support the city, communities, and neighbors.